 LODEN, A.H. – There is no record of anyone with the name Loden to have served during WW1.
 There was an A.H.Louden of Hamilton who enlisted but was discharged shortly after enlistment.
 Other name variations such as Lorden have been eliminated.

 MALONE, M – Tree number sixty-four, immediately before that of John Henry Malone.
 There is no record of an M.Malone from Hamilton having enlisted, however, John Malone’s father was Matthew Malone or M. Malone.

-G.NELSON – There is no record of a G.Nelson with Hamilton links to have enlisted.
+G.NELSON – Although G.Nelson was named on the Hamilton Elementary School Honour Roll, there is no record of a G.Nelson with Hamilton links on the Australian Honour Roll.

 ©Merron Riddiford 2017